 The Educational Policy Studies Certificate was designed specifically for undergraduate students from across the campus.
-The department offers multidisciplinary courses in the history, sociology, anthropology, and philosophy of education, comparative and international education, and educational equity.
+The certificate features multidisciplinary courses in the history, sociology, anthropology, and philosophy of education, comparative and international education, and educational equity.
 Courses in policy analysis emphasize the socio-economic context and implications of policy decisions on equity, justice, and well-being.
 The completion of the EPS certificate formalizes a student's interest in the multiple dimensions of this field.

 Students interested in pursuing this certificate are encouraged to consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall.
 Current students can schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email, firstname.lastname@example.org, by calling 608-262-1651, or stopping by 139 Education Building when the office reopens.
+Appointments can also be made through email, email@example.com, by calling 608-262-1651, or in person.

 The EPS certificate is also available to individuals who have already completed a bachelor’s degree; see the Nondegree/Visiting Student Guide.

-Students must complete at least one Educational Policy Studies (ED POL) course with a grade of B or better prior to applying to the certificate program.
+Students must complete at least one Educational Policy Studies (ED POL) course with a grade of B or better prior to declaring the certificate program.
 Students intending to complete the Educational Policy Studies Certificate should visit the School of Education's Certificate Programs page to complete the declaration form.

 Students pursuing the Education Studies major are not eligible to complete the Educational Policy Studies certificate.

-- Complete a minimum of five courses from the Department of Educational Policy Studies (15 credits).
+- Complete a minimum of five Educational Policy Studies courses (15 credits).